-Visualize data from Time Series Insights in Power BI
+Visualize data from Azure Time Series Insights in Power BI

 Azure Time Series Insights is a platform for storing, managing, querying, and visualizing time-series data in the cloud.
 Power BI is a business analytics tool with rich visualization capabilities that allows you to share insights and results across your organization.
-Both services can now be integrated to get the best of both Time Series Insights' inherent visualization capabilities as well as Power BI's.
+Both services can now be integrated allowing you to augment the powerful analytics of Azure Time Series Insights with the strong data visualization and easy sharing capabilities of Power BI.

 You'll learn how to:

-- Connect Time Series Insights to Power BI using the cloud connector
+- Connect Azure Time Series Insights to Power BI using the native Azure Time Series Insights connector

-- Create visuals with your data in Power BI
+- Create visuals with your time-series data in Power BI

 - Publish the report to Power BI and share with the rest of your organization